People Chosen by God

 to Come to God

-If we are spiritually dead in our natural state, then it
+If we are spiritually dead in our natural state, as I am

-is impossible for anyone to take the first step of faith to believe.
-We
+convinced is the case, then it is impossible for anyone to take the first

-chronology for those who come to God.
-Some derives from the prayers of
+who come to God.
+It may derive from the prayers of others.
+For some it

-others.
-Some derives from the life experience that molds us.
-God works
+may derive from the life experience that molds us.
+God works both

-both in our thoughts and in our circumstances.
+in our thoughts and in our circumstances.
+This is portrayed by the hands

 In the Bible references that I will

-show you, we will find that it is by God's power and desire we are selected
+show you, we will find clear proof that it is by God's power that we are

 fallen world of darkness into the God's Kingdom of light and the knowledge